Chart Color Schemes

 Ballina Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Ballina Surrounds had low cultural diversity, with 87.3% born in Australia, 91.9% being citizens, and 95.4% speaking English only at home.
-Christianity was the predominant religion, at 52.0%.
-Judaism was overrepresented compared to Rest of NSW, at 0.2% versus 0.6%.
+Ballina Surrounds had a lower level of cultural diversity, with 87.3% of its population born in Australia, 91.9% being citizens, and 95.4% speaking English only at home.
+Christianity was the predominant religion, making up 52.0% of Ballina Surrounds' population.
+Notably, Judaism, comprising 0.2%, was overrepresented compared to the rest of NSW (0.6%).

 Frequently Asked Questions - Diversity